Back to Blood

-Back to Blood is Tom Wolfe's fourth and final novel, published in 2012 by Little, Brown and Company.
+Back to Blood is Tom Wolfe's fourth and final novel, published on October 23, 2012 by Little, Brown and Company.
 The novel is set in Miami and focuses on Cuban immigrants.

 Background

 Wolfe's 1998 novel A Man in Full, about a real-estate mogul in Atlanta during that city's economic boom of the 1990s, was a considerable success.
 An estimated 1.4 million copies of the book were sold in hardcover alone.
 Wolfe followed A Man in Full with 2004's I Am Charlotte Simmons, the story of a sheltered teenage girl attending a fictitious prestigious university where she is forced to navigate the world of undergraduate athletics, emerging sexuality, and academic integrity.
 The book was considered disappointing by many critics, and sales were much lower: Nielsen BookScan placed hardback sales at 293,000 copies and paperback sales at 138,000.

 All of Wolfe's books had been published by Farrar, Straus and Giroux since his first book The Kandy-Kolored Tangerine-Flake Streamline Baby was published in 1965.
 But after the relatively disappointing sales of I Am Charlotte Simmons, Wolfe was unable to agree on terms for the new novel with his publisher of 42 years.
 The Associated Press reported that Wolfe had been offered a reduced advance for Back to Blood.
 An excerpt from the novel was shown to several publishers; Wolfe sold the rights to publish his novel to Little, Brown and Company for a sum of close to US$7 million, according to The New York Times, in an auction that ended shortly before Christmas of 2007.